brunosan/brunosan.eu/_posts/blog/2013-01-17-upgrading-world-data-bank.md

-It would be great If you could *flag* data, or measures, and leave feedback, or request.
+It would be great If you could *flag* data, or measures, and leave feedback, or requests.
 Other users could reply, or vote, raising prominence to the issue.
 I can see how this could also pressure the original sources of the data which on many causes are also the root of the issue, like the example above with the nurses data.